JuliaLang/www.julialang.org/community/standards/index.md

 Constructive criticism and suggestions are welcome, but high-traffic forums do not generally have the bandwidth for extensive discourse.
 Consider writing a blog post if you feel that you have enough to say on a particular subject.

 **Get involved.**
 The Julia community is built on a foundation of reciprocity and collaboration.
 Be aware that most community members contribute on a voluntary basis, so ideas and bug reports are ok, but demands are not.
-Pull requests are always welcomed; see <http://github.com/julialang/julia/CONTRIBUTING.md> for guidlines to contributing.
+Pull requests are always welcomed; see <http://github.com/julialang/julia/CONTRIBUTING.md> for guidelines to contributing.